 They feel their boss is pushing them into manipulating the buyer.

 According to them, the copywriter’s only job is to increase clarity and shine a light on the most valuable features of the product.

 This is the story bad copywriters and marketers tell themselves and their closest friends.

 Mr. copywriter, just because you are feeling uninspired doesn’t mean the product doesn’t have a story.

 The reason you are struggling to write inspiring copy is that you are lazy.

 Because you haven’t truly understood what the product does.

-You haven’t discovered the product after a desperate search.
+You didn’t have to endure a desperate search to discover the product.
 You haven’t used your credit card to purchase it.